 - After making your order – you will receive and email with your order confirmation.

 - The cuts of meat are prepared at our state of the art, certified facility and meet Canadian and American standards.

-- Before your order goes out, Sabrina or Mary will phone you to make sure that you are available for delivery of your package.
+- Before your order goes out, one of our customer agents will phone you to make sure that you are available for delivery of your package.

 - The meat is frozen, packaged in a sturdy box and packed with lots of ice packs.
 If the meat is slightly defrosted on arrival, you can put it in the freezer with no problems.
 If for some reason it has completely defrosted, call us right away.